EricChen0313/A-watermarking-technique-based-on-the-least-significant-bit/HW1_A watermarking technique based on the least significant bit/README.md

 │   └── result_main.jpg           #Also main image after embedding the effect one
 |
 ├── code/
-│   └── gray_img_code.py          #Turning the RGB image to gray onn
+│   └── gray_img_code.py          #Turning the RGB image to gray one
 │   └── hw_code.py                #The code using a watermarking technique based on the least significant bit │   └── resize_code.py            #Resizing the image to the desired viewing size │